Menu

 Savoring Sausages

-German is associated with sausages, or "wurst" for good reason.
+German is associated with wurst (sausages) for good reason.
 More than 1,000 types of sausages are produced in Germany each year.
 Among the most well-known are weisswurst (white sausage), currywurst (sausage with curry flavor), and bratwurst (typical pork sausage). ▶

 Mystery Ingredients